-This Agreement shall be in effect from September 19, 2021 through June 30, 2024.
-It shall continue in effect thereafter from year to year unless either party gives one hundred twenty (120) days' notice prior to June 30, 2024, or any yearly anniversary date thereafter, to terminate or modify this Agreement.
-Notwithstanding any of the above, continuation of this Agreement after June 30, 2024 may be voided by any operation of Personnel Management Regulation (PMR) 4.
+This Agreement shall be in effect from September 19, 2021 through June 30, 2026.
+It shall continue in effect thereafter from year to year unless either party gives one hundred twenty (120) days' notice prior to June 30, 2026, or any yearly anniversary date thereafter, to terminate or modify this Agreement.
+Notwithstanding any of the above, continuation of this Agreement after June 30, 2026 may be voided by any operation of Personnel Management Regulation (PMR) 4.
+The parties agreed on July 21, 2022, to modify and extend the contract through June 30, 2026.